Tenerife Carnival 2025

 Another Carnival Queen in Tenerife

-🔥 🔥 February 16, 6:00 PM: Children’s Coso on the Garcia Sanabria promenade (Coso Infantil en el Paseo García Sanabria) and Festival of Award Winners in Candelaria Square (8:00 PM, Festival Galardonados en Plaza Candelaria) – a festive children’s parade and an evening awarding the best participants of the carnival.
+🔥 🔥 March 7, 18:00: Children’s Coso on García Sanabria Promenade (Coso Infantil en el Paseo García Sanabria) and Award Winners Festival at Candelaria Square (20:00, Festival Galardonados en Plaza Candelaria) — festive children’s parade and awards for the best carnival participants.

-February 17: Day Carnival (starting at 1:00 PM) – continuation of daytime festive events, full of music and dancing.
+March 8: Daytime Carnival (from 13:00) — continuation of daytime festive events full of music and dancing.

-🔥 February 18: Nifú-Nifá-Fregolinos in Principe Square (11:00 AM) and Closing of the Festival with Fireworks (starting at 6:00 PM, Fin de Fiesta y exhibición pirotécnica) – the final day of the carnival, filled with music and a stunning fireworks display.
+🔥 March 9: Nifú-Nifá-Fregolinos at Principe Square (11:00) and Closing of the Festival with fireworks (from 18:00, Fin de Fiesta y exhibición pirotécnica) — the final day of the carnival, filled with music and a spectacular fireworks display.

-Which days are better to attend the Carnival?
+Which days are best to go to the Carnival?

 Lena and I at the Carnival

-If you want to see the carnival, come on the 9th (Cabalgata) or the 16th of February.
-There will be fewer people on Tuesday the 13th (Nifú-Nifá-Fregolinos).
-It’s also interesting to participate in the Burial of the Sardine (Entierro de la Sardina) on the 14th of February.
-To get drunk and party, come on the last Saturday or Sunday.
+If you want to see the carnival, come on February 28 (Cabalgata).
+There will be fewer people on Tuesday, March 4 (Nifú-Nifá-Fregolinos).
+It’s also interesting to participate in the burial of the sardine (Entierro de la Sardina) on March 5.
+To drink and party, come on the last Saturday or Sunday.

-The grand celebration encompasses all the cities on the island: La Laguna, Orotava, Arona, Candelaria, Puerto de la Cruz and others.
-The main events take place in the island’s capital – Santa Cruz (in Plaza de España).
-That’s where we headed.
+The large-scale celebration encompasses all cities on the island: La Laguna, Orotava, Arona, Candelaria, Puerto de la Cruz and others.
+The main events take place in the island’s capital – Santa Cruz (at Plaza de España).
+This is exactly where we headed.

 Each municipality develops its own program of events.
-As guidebooks claim – guests of the Canary archipelago can see the whole diversity of traditions – from the uninhibited merriment of the capital to the cozy atmosphere of provincial celebrations.
+As the guidebooks claim, visitors to the Canary archipelago can see the full diversity of traditions – from the unbridled capital’s revelry to the cozy atmosphere of provincial celebrations.
 Well, let’s see.

-Someone takes a higher spot to be at the level of the carnival queens.
+Some people take higher positions to be at the level of the carnival queens.

-We took 2 chairs in a wide spot to take great photos.
-We had to pay €2 for the chairs.
+We took 2 chairs in a wide area to take great photos.
+We had to pay €2 per chair.

 DSC00751

-Not all kids got a seat, so they settled right on the asphalt.
-There were so many dressed-up, cheerful little ones!
+Not all children were bought seats, so they sat right on the asphalt.
+There were so many dressed-up, cheerful kids!

 DSC00753

-Closer to 4 PM, the first float appeared in the distance.
-Loud music was playing.
+Closer to 4 o’clock, the first platform appeared in the distance.
+The music was playing loudly.
 A little man in a wig led the merry column.

 DSC00768

-On the roof of Studio 54, they were just starting to get boozy and very lazily waved to the spectators.
-Oh, what a naughty fun it’ll be in the evening!
+On the roof of Studio 54, everyone was just starting to fuel up with alcohol and waved very lazily to the spectators.
+Oh, what mischievous fun there will be in the evening!

 DSC00769